 Few side effects have been linked to pau d’arco although upset stomach and nausea may occur with very high servings.
 Additionally, people who are taking blood thinners should consult their healthcare provider.
 Pau d’arco should not be used during pregnancy!

 Many Pau d’arco supplements are low quality with little to no lapachol content.
 Before investing in any supplement containing pau d’arco, research the source it came from and make sure the inner bark, which is the most potent part of the tree, has been used.
-As always, only use supplements that are organically grown and avoid chemicals and pesticides!
-Mycozil is the most effective supplement for fungus support and it contains organically certified pau d’arco from the highest quality sources.
+As always, only use supplements that are organically grown under quality conditions that are verifiable.

 - Kung HN, Yang MJ, Chang CF, Chau YP, Lu KS.
 In vitro and in vivo wound healing-promoting activities of beta-lapachone.
 Am J Physiol Cell Physiol.
 2008 Oct;295(4):C931-43. doi: 10.1152/ajpcell.00266.2008.
 Epub 2008 Jul 23.